Damien-Baca/ReactJS-MobileApp-Team18/team/hgq970/teamworkQuestionnaire.md

 # Teamwork Questionnaire for Hayden Q

 1. __Is it generally easier to reach you by text, electronic mail, voice mail or something else?
 What hours?__
-   * text, voicemail, discord. any hours
+   * text, voicemail, discord. any hours, although by phone will 99% of the time be responded to asap
 1. __What are your expectations about what your team will accomplish this semester?__
    * clean code, working well in a team
 1. __What are your personal goals for improving your teamwork and communication skills this semester?__